Menlo College: Rankings

-The Princeton Review named Menlo College a "Best in the West" college in their "2022 Best Colleges: Region by Region."
+The Princeton Review has recognized Menlo College as one of the “Best Colleges in the West” for over fifteen consecutive years, most recently in its 2025 Best Colleges: Region by Region list.

 Accreditation

 In 2014, Menlo College earned Association to Advance Collegiate Schools of Business (AACSB) accreditation.
-The College is also accredited by the WASC Senior College and University Commission.
+The college is also accredited by the WASC Senior College and University Commission.

 Athletics

 The Menlo athletic teams are called the Oaks.
-The college is a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing in the Golden State Athletic Conference (GSAC) for most of its sports since the 2015–16 academic year; while its men's & women's wrestling teams compete in the Cascade Collegiate Conference (CCC).
-The Oaks previously competed in the California Pacific Conference (Cal Pac) from 1996–97 to 2014–15.
+The college is a member of NCAA Division II, primarily competing in the Pacific West Conference (PacWest) for most of its sports since the 2024–25 academic year; while its men's & women's wrestling and men's volleyball teams compete in the Mountain Pacific Sports Federation (MPSF).
+The Oaks previously competed as a member of the National Association of Intercollegiate Athletics (NAIA), primarily competing in the Golden State Athletic Conference (GSAC) from 2015–16 to 2023–24 and the California Pacific Conference (Cal Pac) from 1996–97 to 2014–15.

-Menlo competes in 21 intercollegiate varsity sports: Men's varsity sports include baseball, basketball, cross country, golf, soccer, tennis, distance track, volleyball and wrestling; while women's varsity sports include basketball, cross country, golf, soccer, softball, tennis, distance track, volleyball and wrestling; and co-ed sports include competitive cheer and dance, rowing, and weightlifting.
+Menlo competes in 14 intercollegiate varsity sports: Men’s varsity sports include baseball, basketball, golf, soccer, tennis, volleyball, and wrestling.
+Women’s varsity sports include basketball, golf, soccer, softball, tennis, volleyball, and wrestling.

+In addition to its varsity teams, Menlo sponsors non-NCAA programs in NCBA baseball, NCWA men’s and women’s wrestling, men’s and women’s weightlifting, and men’s and women’s taekwondo.
+The taekwondo program is led by TJ Curry, a two-time U.S. national team member and international medalist, who serves as the college’s inaugural Director of Taekwondo.